long0612/suiron/README.md

 ```
 ./remote_control_cozmo.py
 ```
 * Once started, data are immediately collected into a memory buffer.
-Click the *Record* button at the top of the GUI to save buffer data to a file as *data/cozmoData_foo.csv*.
+Click the *Record* button at the top of the GUI to save buffered data to a file as *data/cozmoData_foo.csv*.
 The buffer is then reset and data collection continues.

 ## Visualizing collected data